bespoken/bespoken-docs/unit-testing/guide.md

 }
 ```

-Below the unit-testing configuration options and what they do are listed:
+Below the unit testing configuration options and what they do are listed:

 * [filter](#filtering-requestresponse-payloads) - The (optional) path to a class that can be used to override value on the request and response
 * handler - The path to the handler (and function name) to run the test
 * intentSchema - If using "old-style" configuration files, the path to the intent schema
 * interactionModel - The path to the interaction model to use for the test
-* locale - The locale to be used
+* locales - The locale or locales to be used - a comma-delimited list
 * sampleUtterances - If using the "old-style" configuration files, the path to the sampleUtterances
 * [trace](#viewing-requestresponse-payloads) - Causes request and response JSON payloads from the skill to be printed to the console